This post is about visiting Trump Tower, how to get there, what to expect to see and information to help you decide if it is worth your time to visit.

 Many people seem to enjoy getting a drink at the bar and the ice cream parlor also gets rave reviews.

 Trump Café offers food to go.
 You can enjoy it sitting by the waterfall.
 There are many choices on the menu.
-The cafe is open daily 8 am-5 pm.
+The cafe is open daily 8:30 am-4 pm.

 In December 2016, Vanity Fair magazine published the article, Trump Grill Could Be The Worst Restaurant In America which caused the then President-Elect to go on a Twitter rampage.

-Trump Bar is located off the lobby and is open Monday-Friday from 12 pm-10 pm.
+Trump Bar is located off the lobby and is open daily 3 pm - 9 pm.
 The drinks are priced a little bit higher than the standard for New York City.

 Prices are standard for Midtown Manhattan starting at $4 a scoop.
 It is located in the Atrium and is open daily from 10 am-5 pm.

-If you want a non-Trump snack or drink there is a Starbucks on the second level and you will find that is pretty much the same as every other Starbucks in the world, just in a much more opulent setting.
+If you want a non-Trump snack or drink there is a Starbucks on the second level.

 TIP: Be sure to take advantage of the luxurious public restrooms on the lower level!!